Load Data from AWS Glue

 2. In the Getting Started dialog, select View connectors.

 3. Select Go to AWS Marketplace.
-On the aws marketplace, subscribe to SingleStore connector for AWS Glue.
+On the AWS Marketplace, subscribe to the latest version of the SingleStore connector for AWS Glue.
+Select Continue to Subscribe.

 Create an ETL Job using the SingleStore Connection in AWS Glue Studio